 The major components and subcomponents of GDP and GDI are listed in table 1.
-In column 1 of the table, the name of the component is shown along with the currentdollar estimate of that component for 2015.
-In column 2, information about the sources of data and the methods that are used to prepare the estimates for the comprehensive benchmark updates and for the annual updates in nonbenchmark years are also presented, and the major differences between the data and the methods used in the benchmark updates and those used in the annual updates are noted.
+In column 1 of the table, the name of the component is shown along with the current-dollar estimate of that component for 2017.
+In column 2, information about the sources of data and the methods used to prepare the estimates for the comprehensive benchmark updates and for the annual updates in nonbenchmark years are presented.
+Major differences between the data and methods used in the benchmark updates and those used in the annual updates are also noted.
 For example, for "Furnishings and durable household equipment" in personal consumption expenditures (PCE) (the second item in table 1), the table indicates that one methodology (commodity flow) is used to prepare the estimates for benchmark years, and another methodology (retail control) is used to prepare the estimates for all the other years.

 In column 3, information about the current quarterly estimates is also presented.
 For most components, information about the advance quarterly estimates, which are prepared about a month after the end of the quarter, are provided because more attention tends to be focused on this "first look" at GDP for a quarter.
 Major source data that become available for the "second" or "third" quarterly estimates for some NIPA components are also noted.
-Only the source data and methods are listed; the number of months of available source data and whether or not the source data will be revised by the source agency are not included.
+Only the source data and methods are listed; the number of months of available source data and information about whether the source data will be revised by the source agency are not included.3